 The second part of any good Attendee Services Lounge includes providing meeting attendees with a place they can go to get any assistance they might need and take a break from the hurried pace of the meeting.
 Recently, we created an area as part of this that we called “the village.”
 The village included lounge seating, chair massages, manicures, snacks, and a host of other interesting things to do while attendees were not in sessions.
 As a result, the village became the destination for attendees to visit.
 Many meeting areas tend to be formal, but by removing that formality, attendees will want to be in the space, even if it’s just to take a minute to sit down and talk with coworkers.
 The key is to anticipate the attendees’ needs upfront, and then supply them with everything that they may want or need as part of the lounge experience.
 It’s providing the highest customer service possible.

-Promoting this area before the meeting and throughout the meeting in the app was also important to the success of the overall concept.
+Promoting the attendee services lounge before the meeting and throughout the meeting in the app was also important to the success of the overall concept.
 Attendees knew it was an additional destination, and that it was filled with activities they might enjoy.
 According to a few individuals, having this area made an annual meeting feel very different than it had in years past, and it was a welcome change.